MihanEntalpo/php_helpers/profiler/README.md

 Profiler::printMeasures();
 ```

-Will outbut beautiful table of data, like this:
+Will output beautiful table of data, like this:

 | Task name      | Runned | Time   |  Memory |
 |----------------|--------|--------|---------|